-This is a project that has been funded by the NSF and is in the process of implementing the curriculum for the Environmental Sampling Research Module (ESRM) at a community college (Alvin Community College), Prairie View A and M University (HBU), a rural state university (Louisiana State University), a state university (Southern Utah University), and a private university (Rochester Institute of Technology) to engage students in inquiry-based research experiences and broaden participation.
+This is a project that has been funded by the NSF and has implemented a curriculum for the Environmental Sampling Research Module (ESRM).
+Students at a community college (Alvin Community College), Prairie View A and M University (HBU), a rural state university (Louisiana State University), a state university (Southern Utah University), and a private university (Rochester Institute of Technology) have all been involved in this inquiry-based research experience.
 Students are mining the existing UH ESRM research database as well as data from ongoing ESRM research to conduct a variety of interdisciplinary learning activities.
 The outcomes of the project, which include interdisciplinary inquiry-based learning activities, an expanded database of the location and distribution pesticide activity, and newly discovered bacterial strains, are being disseminated through this web portal.

 There are three main sections of the web portal or website.

 - Public facing website to disseminate information about the project